numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 an `Approximator` or a `Solver` is complete the technique.
 The reason being that all the technique structures contain only information about algorithmic parameters that require no information about the linear system.
-The recipes on the other hand have all the information required to use a technique including the required pre-allocated memory.
+The recipes on the other hand have all the information required to execute a technique including the required pre-allocated memory.
 We determine the preallocations for the Recipes by merging the parameter information of the technique structures with the matrix and linear system information via the `complete_[technique]` functions, which is the only function that you can call when you have a technique structure.